-You’ve been tossing around the idea of building a membership site for your business; You know what content you want to include and the different membership tiers you could offer.
+You have been tossing around the idea of building a membership site for your business; you know what content you want to include and the different membership tiers you could offer.
 But before you put in all the time and effort, you want to know: do membership sites really work?

 Is a membership or subscription model the best choice for my specific business goals?

-Launching a membership site is a big project, so you’re right to ask this question before jumping in.
+Launching a membership site is a big project, so you are right to ask this question before jumping in.
 In this post, we use a data-driven approach to help you determine if a membership site is the right model for your business.

 Start Here: What Are Your Business Objectives?